-Substantiated complaints include complaints from customers that went through the organization's formal communication channels and grievance mechanisms as well as complaints that were lodged to and acted upon by government agencies.
+\Substantiated complaints include complaints from customers that went through the organization's formal communication channels and grievance mechanisms as well as complaints that were lodged to and acted upon by government agencies.

 What is the impact and where does it occur?
 What is the organization's involvement in the impact?
-Management Approach No perceived impact as there is no recorded customer complaints on data privacy.
-The Bank has Data Privacy Program approved in November 2018 which includes protocols on how to manage privacy complaints.
+Management Approach No perceived impact because there is no The Bank has Data Privacy Manual approved recorded customer complaints on data privacy. in November 2018 which includes protocols on how to manage privacy complaints.
 What are the Risk/s Identified?
-Management Approach Based on 2020 Privacy Impact Assessment an attack/data breach will most likely come/originate from an insider.
-Privacy Impact assessment is conducted yearly and employees are given training on Data Privacy every quarter.
+Management Approach Based on Privacy Impact Assessment an attack/data breach will most likely come/originate from an insider.
+Privacy Impact assessment is conducted and employees are given training on Data Privacy every quarter.
 Moreover, all employees are required to sign and execute a non-disclosure agreement.
 What are the Opportunity/ies Identified?
-Management Approach The management was able to strengthen existing controls on data privacy and recognized more the value of customers data in a digitized economy.
-The Bank shall develop systems/programs to gain more access and offer various products to clients.
+Management Approach The management was able to strengthen The Bank shall develop systems/programs in existing controls on data privacy and order to gain more access and offer various recognized the value of customers data in a digitized economy. products to clients.